PhD Thesis Proposal

 We would expect that the student will also remind their advisor and committee members to send (via email to the MAS staff) confirmation of approval and any notes/comments.
 This new requirement means that MASCOM is no longer reading/approving the proposal document.
 Approval is dependent upon the student’s committee and verified by the MAS staff.

-The Dissertation Proposal should present a plausible argument for a specific approach to a well-defined problem, with the intention of making an original and significant contribution to knowledge in the field.
+The Thesis Proposal should present a plausible argument for a specific approach to a well-defined problem, with the intention of making an original and significant contribution to knowledge in the field.

 The proposal should include: